aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/hyperlinks/add-hyperlinks-to-excel-worksheet/_index.md

 | folder         | string  | query    | The document folder.                                                                      |
 | storageName    | string  | query    | Storage name.                                                                             |

 The request can also include a JSON body containing the same fields (`Address`, `FirstRow`, `FirstColumn`, `TotalRows`, `TotalColumns`).
-Supplying the body is useful when you prefer a payload over query‑string parameters.
+Providing a JSON body is useful when you prefer a payload over query‑string parameters.

 ### Error Responses